How to Remove Water Stains From Wood Furniture

 Treating black rings often involves removing the material causing the reaction.
 Use a specialized tannin remover or oxalic acid for best results.
 Apply following manufacturer guidelines.
 After treatment, you may notice lightening of the area.

 Sanding might be necessary if the stain persists.
 Remove the finish down to the wood.
 Cleaning and refinishing follow to restore appearance.
-Maintaining uniformity with surrounding areas is crucial.
+Maintaining uniformity with surrounding areas is important.
 Consider consulting a professional for severe cases.

 Long-Term Care and Maintenance